robdimsdale/garagepi/README.md

 ```
 sudo cp init-scripts/* /etc/init.d/
-sudo update-rc.d garage-pi defaults
+sudo update-rc.d garagepi defaults
 sudo update-rc.d garagerelay defaults
 sudo update-rc.d garagestreamer defaults
 ```

-The default location for the `garage-pi` binary is `/go/bin/garage-pi`.
-This is controlled by the `GARAGE_PI_BINARY` environment variable in `init-scripts/garage-pi`.
+The default location for the `garagepi` binary is `/go/bin/garagepi`.
+This is controlled by the `GARAGE_PI_BINARY` environment variable in `init-scripts/garagepi`.

 ###Logging

 By default logs are sent to `/dev/null`.
-This is controlled by the `OUT_LOG` environment variable in `init-scripts/garage-pi` and `init-scripts/garagestreamer`.
+This is controlled by the `OUT_LOG` environment variable in `init-scripts/garagepi` and `init-scripts/garagestreamer`.
 These can either be set to the same file or different files.

 ##Performance